 The flirting portion is more disturbing given recent headlines involving Uber drivers.
 Last month, Nephat Sizba, a 55-year-old Uber driver, was arrested and charged with sexually assaulting a 20-year-old woman in Toronto.

-In response, the company released a statement noting that drives go through a rigorous screening process that includes police background checks and that the company takes “every safety incident very seriously and are committed to the safety of everyone who uses Uber.”
+In response, the company released a statement noting that drivers go through a rigorous screening process that includes police background checks and that the company takes “every safety incident very seriously and (is) committed to the safety of everyone who uses Uber.”

-Another solution goes the other way and just embraces the fact some people are racist jerks.
+Another solution goes the other way and embraces the fact some people are racist jerks.
 Lyft, for example, immediately shows drivers the name and photo of the passenger.
-It results in less cancellations of rides because the racist driver can simply choose not to pick up the passenger in the first place, rather than agreeing to pick the person up and then cancelling when seeing a race they don’t like.
+It results in fewer ride cancellations because the racist driver can simply choose not to pick up the passenger in the first place, rather than agreeing to pick the person up and then cancelling when seeing a race they don’t like.
 The end result is passengers actually end up with shorter wait times.

 But we can do better.
 No employer would simply accept that racism exists.
 Companies in the sharing economy benefit from not having employees on the payroll.
 That doesn’t absolve them from poor behaviour.
 If anything, these organizations should be investing more in solid HR practices to ensure independent contractors are following the law and societal norms.